hissohathair/pong/README.md

 * Fixed the `Ball` class so that vertical movement is retained, even at high speeds
 * Ball deflection angle is no longer random, but is determined by where it hits the paddle.
 More acute angles are achieved by hitting the ball towards an edge of the paddle
+* You can pass different `Player` class implementations to the game from the command line.
+The game will print the winner on stdout when done

 Next:

-* Pass different `Player` classes to the game and have it print out the winner
-* Check this Pong implementation against the [original Pong mechanics](https://gamemechanics.fandom.com/wiki/Pong)
+* Can we implement a "cheating" `Player` class?

 Later: